 There is also the potential that different repetition ranges may be targeting different fiber types with limited research supporting this idea.
 From a maximal/optimal growth response, a variety of repetition ranges might be superior in this regard (again, I wrote about this in the Periodization series)

 I’d note that others in the field have made similar comments.
-Basically pointing out that while a variety of repetition ranges work for hypertrophy, it’s probably best to do the majority of it in the classical hypertrophy zone.
+Basically pointing out that while a variety of repetition ranges work for hypertrophy, it’s probably best to do the majority of it in the classical hypertrophy zone with smaller amounts done with very low or very high repetitions.

 And irrespective of the exact percentages, I think you get the idea: if your goal is muscular size, do the majority of your work in the traditional hypertrophy range with a little bit of extra work above and below that.
 And I think it’s worth putting in those terms as I suspect a lot of very stupid idea are going to come out of this.

-I’ve already seen one article saying that it doesn’t matter how you train for growth so long as you just work hard and while this is technically true, I think it misses the point entirely (it’s more amusingly ironic as the author has a penchant for writing detailed turgid analyses of topics but is now going with “don’t worry about the details” but I digress).
+I’ve already seen one article saying that it doesn’t matter how you train for growth so long as you just work hard.
+While this is technically or physiologically true, I think it misses the point entirely.
+It’s more amusingly ironic as the author has a penchant for writing detailed turgid analyses of topics but is now going with “don’t worry about the details” approach.
+But I digress.

 So no, there is no singular hypertrophy zone in a purely physiological sense.
-But practically, spending most of one’s training time in what has traditionally been considered the hypertrophy zone probably still makes the most sense for most people under most circumstances.
+But practically, spending most of one’s training time in what has traditionally been considered the hypertrophy zone (or a more modified hypertrophy zone of 6-15 repetitions) probably still makes the most sense for most people under most circumstances.
+Save the very low rep and very high rep work as an add-on or for specific applications.